pirelaurent/p5_animationFramework/readme.md

 P5 allows many primitives to animate objects, but a framework appears as imperative to stay in schedule.
 This is a review of what was learned in this adventure.

+## two pilars
+- Usage of **literals** to hold properties of objects
+- A tandem between **generators** in charge of actions and **scenario** responsible for restarting generators in time.

+## <a href = "./chapters/chap0-Literals.md">chapter 0 </a>: Literals and class hierarchy
+Properties in a class are hold as a literal object named *config*.
+Mechanisms are provided to control class definition and instance variations.

-## <a href = "./chapters/chap0-basicObjects.md">chapter 0 </a>: basic objects
+## <a href = "./chapters/chap1-basicObjects.md">chapter 1 </a>: basic objects
-To have something to move and draw, a hierarchy of three classes :
+To have something to draw and animate, a hierarchy of four classes :
+- **BasicObject**:     a class that do nothing except implementing useful principles
-- **MoveableObject**    to hold basic elements like position or rotation.
+- **MoveableObject**:    to hold properties for moving elements like position or rotation.
+   - Derived class : *GraphicObject, Tripod4Camera, Tripod4Light*
-- **GraphicObject**     to define some specific shape to draw itself in place
+- **GraphicObject** :    object able to draw itself in place
-- **GraphicObjectModel**  extended to use an external model (.obj, .stl) (or any p5 Geometry) with optional texture.
+- **GraphicObjectModel**: previous extended to use an external model (.obj, .stl) (or any p5 Geometry) with optional texture.
   <img src = "./img/forDoc/twoCups.png" width = 200> </img>
 #### code examples
 sketches/0-basicObject
 sketches/1-cupOfCoke

-## <a href = "./chapters/chap1-Literals.md">chapter 1 </a>: Literals and class hierarchy
-Documentation of the framework's functions around manipulation of literals objects with more security.
-See file : **chap1-literals.md**

 ## <a href = "./chapters/chap2-scenario.md"> chapter 2 </a>: scenario
 A scenario is a way to schedule steps of animation in a practical way.